ashut0sh-verma/Case-Study-/README.md

 Que1.
 What tools are you choosing and why?

 Ans1.
-I chose Power BI for the analysis because it offers powerful data visualization capabilities, user-friendly design, and robust integration with various data sources.
-It allows for interactive dashboards and detailed reporting, which are ideal for exploring and presenting insights from the Divvy trip data effectively.
+I chose Python and Power BI for the analysis because it offers powerful data visualization capabilities, user-friendly design, and robust integration with various data sources.
+PowerBi allows for interactive dashboards and detailed reporting, which are ideal for exploring and presenting insights from the Divvy trip data effectively.

 Que2.
 Have you ensured your data’s integrity?